-Istanbul is a city that is often described as a gateway between two continents.
+Istanbul is a popular city in Turkey that is often described as a gateway between two continents.
 It is steeped in both European and Asian culture, and this can be felt all around the city.
 In recent years, the series Ertugrul has also brought Turkish culture to the mainstream as people are mesmerised and fascinated by the rich and pompous history of this popular holiday destination.

 Istanbul is a beautiful city that can leave you feeling like you have stepped into the perfect photograph.
-From the grounds of the Topkapi Museum to the breathtaking site of the Blue Mosque, Istanbul is filled with delights for all the senses.
+From the grounds of the Topkapi Museum to the breathtaking sight of the Blue Mosque, Istanbul is filled with delights for all the senses.
 It is easy to fill your days here with unique experiences which you will want to undertake time and time again.

 Read on for the 10 best things to see and do in Istanbul for an unforgettable and enriching experience in one of the most beautiful cities in the world.